numba/numba/docs/source/reference/pysupported.rst

    :dedent: 4
    :linenos:

-Lastly, here's an example of using a nested typed-list:
+Finally, here's an example of using a nested typed-list:

 .. literalinclude:: ../../../examples/typed_list_usage.py
    :language: python